mikemag/Mastermind/docs/Score_Cache.md

     use setCounters to consider updating bestGuess to A
 ```

-Consider a $n \times n$ matrix of scores for all pairs of codewords.
+Consider an $n \times n$ matrix of scores for all pairs of codewords.
 This algorithm will iterate through a random set of
 rows each time it is called, decreasing the size of the subset used in the inner loop each turn until a game is won.
 This drags these rows through the processor's cache hierarchy as they're pulled in from main memory only to be discarded
 immediately in favor of new scores.